hydroper-jet/lang/spec/1.0/source/src/expressions/primary-expressions.md

 <i>PrimaryExpression</i> : <i>ParenListExpression</i>

-* Return the result of verifying nonterminal symbol on right-hand side of the production.
+* Return the result of verifying the nonterminal symbol on right-hand side of the production.

 <i>PrimaryExpression</i> : <i>EmbedExpression</i>

-* Return the result of verifying nonterminal symbol on right-hand side of the production.
+* Return the result of verifying the nonterminal symbol on right-hand side of the production.

 <i>PrimaryExpression</i> : <i>XMLInitializer</i>

-* Return the result of verifying nonterminal symbol on right-hand side of the production.
+* Return the result of verifying the nonterminal symbol on right-hand side of the production.

 <i>PrimaryExpression</i> : <i>ArrayInitializer</i>

-* Return the result of verifying nonterminal symbol on right-hand side of the production.
+* Return the result of verifying the nonterminal symbol on right-hand side of the production.

 <i>PrimaryExpression</i> : <i>ObjectInitializer</i>

-* Return the result of verifying nonterminal symbol on right-hand side of the production.
+* Return the result of verifying the nonterminal symbol on right-hand side of the production.

 [*PropertyIsVisible*]: ../visibility.md#propertyisvisible